 In recent years, there has been a surge of advanced upper limb prostheses that closely resemble the form and function of intact limbs and have the potential to dramatically improve the physical capabilities of individuals with upper limb amputations.
 However, the ability to intuitively control these robotic systems remains a significant barrier to their effective use.
 Experimental prosthetic interfaces have progressed to include strategies that can allow users to operate their prostheses using signals directly from the brain and nerves.
 Yet these control systems are inaccessible to most amputees given the experimental nature of these surgeries.
 Our work aims to lower these barriers.

 Targeted muscle reinnervation for nerve and phantom pain control (TMR) is a surgery that reduces post-amputation pain by ‘re-wiring’ severed nerves to the muscles that remain after amputation.
-With excellent pain prevention outcomes, TMR is now performed regularly at major medical centers like UC Davis Health with Dr. Clifford Pereira and Dr. Andrew Li.

 Following TMR, muscle firing patterns emerge when patients think about moving their missing limbs in different ways (different grasping movements and wrist movements).
 Using ultrasound imaging and machine learning techniques, Dr. Joiner’s and Dr. Schofield’s labs have worked to recognize these patterns to predict what the patient wants to do with their missing limb.
 They then apply these techniques for real-time prosthetic control, allowing individuals to operate prostheses intuitively by thinking about moving their missing limb.